-Hello, my name is Shilpa Mehta and I am a lawyer with the Feldstein Family Law Group.
+Hello, my name is Shana Gordon-Katz and I am a lawyer with the Feldstein Family Law Group.

-Well, if you and your ex have fully exchanged all of your financial disclosure and other documents, have had some settlement discussions and still cannot settle your issues,this court date serves as an opportunity to discuss your theory of the case with a judge, backed up with relevant facts of course, and get that judge’s opinion on how she or he would decide your issues at a Trial.
+Why do we have a Settlement Conference?
+The purpose of this Court date is to assist the parties reach a settlement before the matter proceeds to a trial.
+Specifically,this court date serves as an opportunity to discuss your theory of the case with a judge, backed up with relevant facts as outlined in your Settlement Conference Brief, and get that judge’s opinion on how she or he would decide your issues at a Trial.

 If your matter does not settle at the Settlement Conference, then the judge will move your matter along to a Trial Management Conference, but that is a different topic for a different day.

-I’m Shilpa Mehta.
 Thank you for watching today.
-If you need more information and wish to schedule a consultation, please visit our website or contact our office at (905) 581-7222.
+If you need more information and wish to schedule a free initial in-office consultation, please visit our website at www.separation.ca or contact our office at 905-581-7222.